dbanks12/aztec-packages/yellow-paper/docs/gas-and-fees/gas-and-fees.md

 4. Finalisation of state transition functions on Ethereum
 5. Storage of private notes

-Sequencers will need compensatiing for their efforts leading to requirements for the provision of payments to the sequencer.
+Sequencers will need compensating for their efforts leading to requirements for the provision of payments to the sequencer.
 Note, some of the computation may be outsourced to third parties as part of the prover selection mechanism, the cost of this is borne by the sequencer outside of the protocol.

 We can define a number of requirements that serve to provide a transparent and fair mechanism of fee payments between transaction senders and sequencers.

 1. Senders need to accurately quantify the resource consumption of a transaction and generate an appropriate fee for it.
 2. Senders need to be assured that they will be charged fees fairly and deterministically for execution of their transaction and inclusion in a rollup.
-3. Senders need to be refunded for any unused fee resulting from procssing their transaction.
+3. Senders need to be refunded for any unused fee resulting from processing their transaction.
 4. Senders need to be able to successfully submit a transaction when they have not previously used Aztec before or possess any funds on the network.
 4. Sequencers need to be fairly and deterministically compensated for their expense in including transactions in a rollup.
 5. Sequencers require agency in accepting transactions based on the fee that is being paid.